 How search engines work: 3 key phases

 During this first stage of the process, search engines deploy robots ( better known as " spiders " or "crawlers") that crawl the web with the aim of discovering new content or updating themselves based on changes to existing content.
-These robots thus follow the links they encounter, walking from one page to another, from one site to another, collecting and recording all the information as they go along.
+These robots thus follow the links they encounter, wandering from one page to another, from one site to another, collecting and recording all the information as they go.
 This way of working highlights the existing connections between the various elements present on the web, like a meticulously woven spider's web.

 It is for this reason, among others, that the internal linking (relationship between the different pages of the same website ) represents a fundamental aspect of SEO .